terminusdb/katacoda-scenarios/terminus-quickstart/step1.md

 ### Update the script

-In the future, you be able to get the most recent version of this script by using git pull
+In the future, you will be able to get the most recent version of this script by using git pull

 `git pull`{{execute}}